microsoft/api-guidelines/Guidelines.md

 It's common practice to use a scheme with simple names instead of the full functionality described in the HTTP specification for Accept.

 ### 7.9.
 PII parameters
-Consistent with their organization's privacy policy, clients SHOULD NOT transmit personally identifiable information (PII) parameters in the URL (as part of path or query string) because this information can be inadvertently exposed via client, network, and server logs and other mechanisms.
+Consistent with their organization's privacy policy, clients SHOULD NOT transmit personally identifiable information (PII) parameters in the URL (as part of the path or query string) because this information can be inadvertently exposed via the client, network, and server logs and other mechanisms.

 Consequently, a service SHOULD accept PII parameters transmitted as headers.